 Any nurse who wants to get a DNP degree has to already hold a BSN as well as an MSN degree.
 Because the DNP is the highest and most professional of all degrees that nurses can aspire to earn, the educational prerequisites are highly strict.
 Nurses who are interested in earning a DNP degree are advised to educate themselves about the prerequisites for admission in such a degree program.
 The reason is due to the relative newness of the DNP as a degree concept.
 There has not been enough standardization of academic criteria with regards to the DNP degree; applicants must inquire at their institute of choice about any requirements needed for program admission.

-No matter what state nurses are living, obtaining a DNP degree brings with it a plethora of benefits.
+No matter what state nurses are living, obtaining a DNP degree brings with it a plethora of benefits and opportunities.
 Nurses with a DNP degree are increasingly being looked to in order to bridge the gap between doctors and ordinary nurses.
 Due to the high status of this degree, nurses with this certification are increasingly being held at parity with other healthcare professions in the event that a doctorate status or degree is necessary.
 Nurses with DNP degrees are generally being called on to help in advanced diagnosis, for legal consultation, and also to participate in highly skilled clinical research.

 To understand more about DNP programs, consult the following resources.